Kirk B. aka Cidermaker and Chief Cider Evangelist

 Doyle Stone has made a home for himself and his family here in Highland County.
 He does not have a cider background but has quickly learned the ropes of working with apples and making great hard cider.

-Michael Hancock is a recent transplant from Richmond, Virginia and was a critical member of the pick-and-press team this past fall.
+Michael Hancock is a recent transplant from Richmond, Virginia and helps during picking season.

 Tasting Room Crew aka the Apple Corps